 Gary Stewart’s book The Most Dangerous Animal of All was released in May 2014.
 Three months later, ZodiacKillerFacts.com featured a review of Stewart’s book which debunked his claims that his father Earl Van Best, Jr. was the Zodiac killer.
 Links to this review were posted at the ZodiacKillerFacts forum, Reddit, Twitter and other social media sites.
-David Oranchak’s informative site ZodiacKillerCiphers.com also featured analysis of Stewart’s cipher claims in article which also included a link to the ZodiacKillerFacts review of Stewart’s book.
+David Oranchak’s informative site ZodiacKillerCiphers.com also featured analysis of Stewart’s cipher claims in an article which also included a link to the ZodiacKillerFacts review of Stewart’s book.

 Since the publication of his book, Gary Stewart has made the rounds with various media, including People magazine, radio interviews and television appearances.
 Stewart routinely claims that he has solved the case, yet he has consistently failed to provide any credible evidence to substantiate these claims.
 The evidence Stewart has offered can be politely described as lackluster at best.